Quality of Services

 We regularly audit our premises to make sure they are complying with legislation and best practice in relation to health and safety and food safety standards.
 We achieve good food safety awards and we’re proud to advertise the ratings we get from Environmental Health Officers who inspect our sites.

-Clubs have internet access but children are not allowed to use the Internet without supervision.
+Venues have internet access but children are not allowed to use the Internet without supervision.
 All internet access uses appropriate filtering software to ensure access only to appropriate sites.
 Anyone who does not wish their child to have any access to the internet should make staff aware of their wishes.

 In the event that a child is ill at their club, parent/carers, or their emergency contact, will be notified to collect the child.
 Staff will explain the child’s illness to the parent/carer and ask them not to return until they have fully recovered.